Silver vs Gold: Which Precious Metal Is Right for Your Investment?

 For long-term high-value storage, gold is often more practical.
 For gradual stacking with smaller tickets, silver can still be convenient.

 There is no perfect ratio for everyone.
-The best ratio is the one you can hold through volatility without panic decisions.
+The best ratio is the one you can hold through volatility without panic selling.

 Common Mistakes to Avoid